Home

 As with most things the ideal sealer for concrete countertops doesn't exist.
 So you must weigh the advantages and disadvantages of each type of sealer and choose the one that's best for you.

 The surface is too smooth for many film forming (topical) sealers to stick to.
-When concrete countertops are polished to a gloss, only penetrating sealers, densifiers and wax can be used.
+For best results when using a "sealer" on your countertop, don't polish to more than a 200 grit finish.
+When concrete countertops are polished to 400 grit and higher, only penetrating sealers, densifiers and wax can be used.

 PENETRATING SEALERS - These work by reacting with the concrete to decrease its porosity and increase the surface density.
 They are applied to the bare concrete, soak in, and after wiped off and dried, are usually invisible.
 They don't usually affect the appearance of the concrete, but may leave it looking slightly darker.